Skip to main content

 You are still able to submit an appeal after the deadline has passed.
 Your appeal will then be heard within 30 school days of receipt of the form requesting the appeal.

-Upon the receipt of a completed appeal form, the appellant will be sent a letter of acknowledgement (see section - 'what happens after I submit an appeal')
+Upon the receipt of a completed appeal form, you will be sent a letter of acknowledgement (see section - 'what happens after I submit an appeal')

 Following the receipt of a late or in-year offer of a school place, parents have the right to appeal for a place at a school where they have been refused a place.